cyberprodigy/portchain-challlenge/README.md

 ---
 ## Requirements

-For running, you will only need Node.js and a node global package manager, NPM, installed in your environment.
+For running, you will only need Node.js and a node global package manager NPM, installed in your environment.

 ### Node
 - #### Node installation on Windows